Monday, January 17, 2022

 Likewise, it has separated Yemen's stock of Yemeni rial banknotes into two different types of banknotes.
 The Houthi rebels in the North (who run the Sana branch of the central bank) have adopted rial banknotes printed before 2016.
 The officially-recognized Aden regime in the South controls all notes printed after 2016.
 (Read the original blog post for the full story.)

-As a rule banknotes of different vintages, or years, are equal to each other.
+We take it for granted that banknotes of different vintages, or years, are equal to each other.
 Put differently, cash is fungible.
 But not in Yemen.
 The value of the North's pre-2016 notes and the South's post-2016 notes began to diverge in 2019.
-Below is a chart published by the Cash Consortium of Yemen (which I've modified for clarity) showing how far that divergence has preceded.
+Below is a chart published by the Cash Consortium of Yemen (which I've modified for clarity) showing how far that divergence has proceeded.
 The value of rebel's old notes relative to the U.S. dollar has stayed stable at around 600 rials to US$1 (see red line).
 But the value of the official Aden government's post-2016 notes has inflated.
 A new rial is now worth less than half a pre-2016 note (green line).

 The reason for this growing gap is that the rebel North can't increase the supply of pre-2016 notes.
 The supply of old notes is locked.
 The supply of new notes, however, is not fixed.
 The South has been printing up new paper money and spending it into circulation.